Viral protein

-A viral protein is both a component and a product of a virus.
+The term viral protein refers to both the products of the genome of a virus and any host proteins incorporated into the viral particle.
 Viral proteins are grouped according to their functions, and groups of viral proteins include structural proteins, nonstructural proteins, regulatory proteins, and accessory proteins.
-Viruses are non-living and do not have the means to reproduce on their own, instead depending on their host cell's resources in order to reproduce.
-Thus, viruses do not code for many of their own viral proteins, and instead use the host cell's machinery to produce the viral proteins they require for replication.
+Viruses are non-living and do not have the means to reproduce on their own, instead depending on their host cell's machinery to do this.
+Thus, viruses do not code for most of the proteins required for their replication and the translation of their mRNA into viral proteins, but use proteins encoded by the host cell for this purpose.

 Viral structural proteins

 Most viral structural proteins are components for the capsid and the envelope of the virus.

 Capsid

 The genetic material of a virus is stored within a viral protein structure called the capsid.
 The capsid is a "shield" that protects the viral nucleic acids from getting degraded by host enzymes or other types of pesticides or pestilences.
 It also functions to attach the virion to its host, and enable the virion to penetrate the host cell membrane.
 Many copies of a single viral protein or a number of different viral proteins make up the capsid, and each of these viral proteins are coded for by one gene from the viral genome.
 The structure of the capsid allows the virus to use a small number of viral genes to make a large capsid.

 Several protomers, oligomeric (viral) protein subunits, combine to form capsomeres, and capsomeres come together to form the capsid.
 Capsomeres can arrange into an icosahedral, helical, or complex capsid, but in many viruses, such as the herpes simplex virus, an icosahedral capsid is assembled.
 Three asymmetric and nonidentical viral protein units make up each of the twenty identical triangular faces in the icosahedral capsid.